sirech/homepage2/src/pages/articles/2020-10-13-either-types-for-rust/index.md

 ### Flat syntax

-One disadvantage of modelling errors with Result/Either is that your code can become quite nested as you operate on the data contained within it.
-The [do notation](https://en.wikibooks.org/wiki/Haskell/do_notation), coming from Haskell, is an attempt to address this, though it's not without [detractors](https://wiki.haskell.org/Do_notation_considered_harmful).
+One disadvantage of modeling errors with Result/Either is that your code can become quite nested as you operate on the data contained within it.
+The [do notation](https://en.wikibooks.org/wiki/Haskell/do_notation), coming from Haskell, attempts to address this, though it's not without [detractors](https://wiki.haskell.org/Do_notation_considered_harmful).

 Luckily, Rust has a solution for that as well!
 The [question mark operator](https://doc.rust-lang.org/edition-guide/rust-2018/error-handling-and-panics/the-question-mark-operator-for-easier-error-handling.html).
-By using it, you can extract the data from an `Ok` result, or return directly the `Err` in case it didn't work.
+Using it, you can extract the data from an Ok result or return directly the Err if it didn't work.
 It looks like this:

 ```rust
 pub fn from_file(file_name: &str) -> anyhow::Result<Self> {